amputek/CELL/README.md

 Cellv0
 ======

-Undergraduate Final Year Project: CELL, an audio-visual game built in Cinder and SuperCollider
+CELL, an audio-visual game built in Cinder and SuperCollider Contains XCode project and Resource files.
 SuperCollider parts to come later...

-Requires OSC to communicate between Cinder and SuperCollider
+Requires OSC CinderBlock to communicate between Cinder and SuperCollider